surendra-dire/Prometheus-Grafana/Readme.md

 </h1>

-Prometheus, a [Cloud Native Computing Foundation](https://cncf.io/) project, is a systems and service monitoring system.
+Prometheus, a CNCF open source project, is a systems and service monitoring system.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts.
 The features that distinguish Prometheus from other metrics and monitoring systems are: